ultimaweapon/cppbind/README.md

 Only x86-64 Linux is supported at the moment.
 A PR to adds supports for other platforms is welcome!

+## Status

+Only PoC is working.
+You can see it in the `example` directory.
+I was planned to use this with Qt on [Obliteration](https://github.com/obhq/obliteration) but now we have moved to Slint so I stopped working on this.
+I may come back in the future when I need to use other C++ libraries.

 ## Requirements

 - C++11 and its toolchain.